igrishaev/farseer/README.md

 #### Negative Responses

-A quick example of how would the hanlder behaive in case of an error:
+A quick example of how would the handler behave in case of an error:

 ~~~clojure
 (def rpc